flooptech/dist-sdk-ios/readme.md

 Find the latest documentation at: http://www.getfloop.com/documentation

+### Version 2.0.3 - 2014-11-12
+- bug fix for autolayout on iOS7 with iPad landscape.

+### Version 2.0.2 - 2014-11-07
+- Added Japanese localization to the Parental Gate feature.

 ### Version 2.0.1 - 2014-11-03
 - bug fix for gesture-style parental gate in landscape